 A description of the kind of person they want to meet.
 "It's best to leave out a 'don't' list, such as, you 'don't want to meet a cheater' or you 'don't want to meet a gambler,'" she adds.
 "Rather, say you're interested in meeting someone who's loyal and who is financially responsible."

 What should someone never do on online dating?

 Never write a list of the things you don't want.
 "Again, it's best to stay positive," she says.

 Never lie about your height, weight, or body type.
 "This is misleading, and your potential mate can often get upset about it," Ray notes.
 "A relationship that starts off with a lie is a bad idea."

 Never post a group photo as your main profile photo.
 "No one wants to have to guess who the correct person is," Ray adds.

 Never give out any personal information, such as your home address or workplace.
-"It's important to guard your safety and security to avoid scammers from taking advantage of you," she says.
+"It's important to guard your safety and security to avoid scammers," she says.

 Never post a photo of your kids when you're dating online.
 "It's always best to leave your children or grandchildren off a dating site," she says.
 "Online dating sites are a place where the good, the bad, and the ugly are present.
 Protect your kids and personal information until you can establish trust."